Cobar: Cobar township

 At its peak, Cobar had a population of 10,000.
+It also became the regional centre for nearby mining villages, such as Elouera, Illewong, Wrightville, Dapville, and The Peak, and some further away such as Canbelego, Mount Drysdale, Nymagee and Shuttleton.
+However, mining operations in the area had virtually ceased by the early 1920s.
+In March 1919, the vast Great Cobar mine, Cobar's main employer, closed.
+The Chesney Mine had used the Great Cobar's smelters, and it too closed in March 1919.
+Then came the unexpected closure, due to an underground fire, of the C.S.A.
+Mine, located to the north of the Cobar township, at Elouera, in March 1920.
+The Gladstone Mine, at Wrightville closed, around May 1920, because it was reliant upon the copper smelters at the CSA Mine, which closed at that time.
+The Occidental gold mine, at Wrightville, closed in July 1921.
+Last, in September 1921, hard rock mining ceased at the Mount Boppy Gold Mine, further away at Canbelego, and the remaining surface operations closed during 1922.
+In less than four years, all the major mines in the Cobar region had closed.
+The town was saved by the reopening of the old Occidental gold mine, in 1933, thereafter known as the New Occidental mine, and the Chesney Mine in 1937.
+These mines both closed in 1952.

-It also became the regional centre for nearby mining villages such as Canbelego and Mount Drysdale.
-However, copper mining operations slowed in 1920, and by the 1930s the town's population had dropped to little over 1,000, only to rise again and stabilise at around 3,500 through the 1970s and early 1980s.
+By the 1930s the town's population had dropped to little over 1,000, only to rise again and stabilise at around 3,500 through the 1970s and early 1980s.
 Copper mining was intermittent until 1965 when full-time operations resumed.
 In the 1980s, gold, silver, lead and zinc were discovered in the area, which led to a further population increase.
 The town's current positive economic development is due to the affluence of the mining boom.
 Three important mining belts are operational in the Cobar area: the Cobar belt, the Canbelego belt and the Girilambone belt.
 Visits to mine sites may be arranged through the Cobar Heritage and Visitor Information Centre overlooking the open cut mine.
 The Festival of the Miners' Ghost, held during the last weekend in October, is a festival celebrating the spirits of the old miners.

 The area of Cobar also includes the now empty sites of the former villages of Wrightville and Dapville, and the informal settlement of Cornish Town.
 Further away, but at locations now within the area of Cobar, are the empty sites of two other former mining settlements, Illewong and Elouera.
 There was also a village site at The Peak, proclaimed in 1897.